NativeScript/docs-v7/docs/core-concepts/android-runtime/debug/debug-tooling.md

 The ![previous article](./debug-native.md) shows how to debug the runtime and the application, but what if the problem is at build time?

-Since {N} version 4.0 you can easily debug the tools used for building a {N} application.

 # Debugging the metadata generator

 * Open the android-runtime `test-app` in Android Studio. `/your/path/android-runtime/test-app`